Christmas Moments That Spark Joy Within Us

 Ticket bookings and homecomings!

-For those who have been staying at hostels, Christmas was the time to get back home on whatever seat of whichever bus/train that was left unbooked.
-Those gang bookings and end of semester feel clubbed with the happiness of going back home were worth living for!
+For those who stayed in hostels, Christmas was the time to get back home on whatever seat of whichever bus/train that was left unbooked.
+Those gang bookings and the end-of-semester feel, combined with the happiness of going back home, were worth living for!
 It was also the time when kids would have their Christmas breaks and the whole family gears up for an ‘adipoli’ trip that they have been planning since forever!

 Christmas friend!

 There’s no growing up without having played this at least once in our lifetimes!
-From picking chits to see whose name we got, the excitement of it all would also be to try and pry into seeing who got our name!
+From picking chits to see whose name we got, the excitement was also in trying to see who got our name!
 And of course, there was this rule that the name we got should never be revealed to anyone.
 But what are friends doing if they aren’t breaking rules anyway?!
 (Hehe!)
-The excitement of making Christmas cards and handcrafted gifts bring out the creative giant sleeping in us all this while.
+The excitement of making Christmas cards and handcrafted gifts bring out the creative giant that had been sleeping in us all along.